geojeff/sproutcore-utils/deploy/fabric-all/README.md

 Fabric uses a simple scheme, wherein tasks, written as Python methods, are stored in a fabfile.py file.
 You could put many such task methods, along with other Python code, in a single fabfile.py.
-You run a task by typing 'fab task' on the command line, which would find and run the task() method in fabfile.py.
+You run a task by typing *fab task* on the command line, which would find and run the task() method in fabfile.py.

 In the example shown here, Fabric is used to deploy multiple Sproutcore apps within a